wp-shortcake/shortcake-bakery/README.md

 - Vimeo `[vimeo]`
 - Vine `[vine]`
 - YouTube `[youtube]`
-- Image Comparison `[image-comparison]` (Uses the juxtapose.js script from Knight Labs.)
-- PDF Viewer `[pdf]` (PDF documents can be uploaded attachments or remotely hosted documents.
-A code-based proxy pass can be made available for external documents with a filter.)
 - iFrame `[iframe]` (Requires code-level configuration of accepted domains.)
-- Script `[script]` (Requires code-level configuration of accepted domains.)

 Shortcake Bakery also enables an "Add Embed Code" experience for Shortcake shortcodes.
 Clicking the "Add Embed Code" media button will display a form in the media modal where a user can paste an embed code as received from a provider (by copying the embed code from a YouTube video, for one example).
 If that embed code matches a shortcode registered with the Shortcake Bakery shortcode API, the matched shortcode will be sent to the editor.